NachoPal/DChallenge/README.md

 # Interacting with the Dapp
 In this section we are gonna test the app through the UI/front-end.
 When you clone the `rinkeby` branch repository you will notice that the `/build` projects with the contracts artifacts is available, this is because they are already pointing to the deployed contracts in Rinkeby testnet.
 So do not remove it and do not run the migrations again.

-If you run into some error, please, try to follow the steps again from the beginning before evaluation.
+If you run into some error, please, try to follow the steps again from the beginning before evaluation and if the error persist, contact me in `ignacio.palacios.santos@gmail.com`.
 Sometimes **INFURA** or **IPFS** connections fails and I don't catch the exceptions everywhere yet.
+Right now the provider for Rinkeby is `wss://rinkeby.infura.io/_ws`, in case it fails try switching to `wss://rinkeby.infura.io/ws`.
+You can find the code line in `/src/initializers/web3.js:10`.

 ## Set up (in order)
   * Go to `$ ~/Rinkeby/DChallenge`.